d3vil7/coinlock/README.md

-# coinlock
+# Coin Lock

-Smart contract that locks your coins up for a predetermined time period.
+Smart contract that locks your coins up for a predetermined time period, expressed as the number of seconds since the Unix epoch (which is the same format as block timestamps).
 This software is published as-is.
 It's worked in testing, but there are always unforseeable things that can go wrong in practice.
 By using it, you accept all responsibility for whatever happens to your ether.

 ## Usage